code42/incydr_python/README.md

 **This project is currently in BETA and subject to breaking changes prior to the 1.0 release.**

+Documentation during the beta can be found at https://code42.github.io/incydr_python

 **Table of Contents**

 - [Installation](#installation)